 Matthew's longtime interest in bicycle racing has led to international presentations and published research as well as a project exploring the meaning a local cycling community makes of the tragic loss of one of their members and a local social movement called the San José Bike Party.

 Matthew is an active participant in several professional organizations including the North American Society for the Sociology of Sport (NASSS) and serves as the co-director of the Department of Kinesiology Qualitative Research Laboratory In his free time, Matthew enjoys cycling, trail running, camping, hiking, and reading.

 Ph.D.
-University of Tennessee – Cultural Studies in Education (Concentration: Social-Cultural Foundations of Sport and Education)
+University of Tennessee – Cultural Studies in Education (Emphasis: Social-Cultural Foundations of Sport and Education)

 M.A.
-Ohio University - Philosophy (Concentration: Sport Philosophy)
+Ohio University - Philosophy (Emphasis: Sport Philosophy)

 Expertise, Research & Teaching Interests

 - Qualitative research methodologies